oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 behavior of sending a complete response.

-The command and response messages in the sequence diagram shown in Figure A-PRR are published with a QoS of 1, which requires the recipient to respond to the PUBLISH packet with a PUBACK packet.
+The command and response messages in the sequence diagram shown in Figure E-2 are published with a QoS of 1, which requires the recipient to respond to the `PUBLISH` packet with a `PUBACK` packet.

 This example illustrates the following aspects of the operating model:

 * Default topic structure, [Section 2.2](#22-default-topic-structure)
 * Recommended use of QoS 1, [Section 2.5](#25-quality-of-service)
 * Properties to convey OpenC2 message type and serialization, [Section 2.4](#24-openc2-message-format)
-* PUBLISH control packet flags, [Section 3.3](#33-publish-control-packet)
+* `PUBLISH` control packet flags, [Section 3.3](#33-publish-control-packet)

 #### Figure E-2: Publish Request and Response